 As much as you care about your partner, you can’t be their entire emotional support system.
 It can be incredibly draining over time... and may even wind up damaging your relationship.
 For instance, you might feel like you make extra sacrifices to soothe your partner's anxiety, which can lead to resentment down the line.

 Couples counselors can also provide psychoeducation about attachment styles and how different attachment styles play out in adult relationships.
-If your partner needs you to reply to all of your text messages as soon as you get them, this may be a sign of an insecure attachment style.
+If your partner needs you to reply to all your text messages as soon as you get them, this may be a sign of an insecure attachment style.
 While this isn’t a judgement on your partner, it can be worked through with the support of a high-quality couples counselor.
 Find a vetted couples counselor near you by filtering Zencare’s therapist directory by Specialities.
-There are so many excellent couples therapists that can help you and your partner adjust to the anxiety and find ways to move past it.
+There are so many excellent couples therapists that can help you and your partner adjust to everyday activities with anxiety and find ways to move past it.

 8. Do separate your partner from their anxiety